Getting started

 Inviting administrators

-To invite other administrators to the admin console, go to My account, then to send an invitation via email.
+To invite other administrators to the admin console, go to Settings > Organization to send an invitation via email.
+When you invite a new admin, you’ll need to set their role: Owner, Full access, or Read only.

 The sole reason Push exists is to improve security, so protecting your personal data is a top priority.
 We make considerable efforts to secure your personal information and we aim for full transparency on how we gather and use your personal information within our service.